 All investigations concerning sexual violence by a Georgia Tech student will be prompt, fair, and impartial.
 The standard of proof utilized in these cases is preponderance of the evidence.
 Preponderance of the evidence, as an evidentiary standard, means that it is more likely than not that the alleged violation of policy occurred.
-All Title IX investigation, resolution, and appeal processes involving accused students are carried out by those who have received annual training on issues related to sexual assault, sexual harassment, dating or domestic violence, and stalking, and how to conduct a sexual misconduct investigation, resolution, and appeal process that protects the safety of victims, maintains fairness/impartiality for accused individuals, and promotes student accountability.
+All Title IX investigation, resolution, and appeal processes involving accused students are carried out by those who have received annual training on conducting sexual misconduct investigations and/or participating in the hearing and resolution processes.

-Potential violations or individuals reported to the Institute will be investigated according to the procedures in the Sexual Misconduct Policy, the University System of Georgia sexual misconduct policy, and student conduct proceedings.
-Due process rights of the victim and the accused individual will also be observed.
-If it is determined that a violation of policy has occurred, disciplinary action may be taken, up to and including the expulsion of the offender.
-The severity of any disciplinary action will depend on the frequency or severity of the offense and the history of past misconduct by the accused.
+Under Georgia Tech's Sexual Misconduct Policy (policylibrary.gatech.edu/student-life/sexualmisconduct), complaints of sexual misconduct are investigated and resolved as provided in Board of Regents Policy 6.7 (Sexual Misconduct Policy) and Policy 4.6.5 (Standards for Institutional Student Conduct Investigation and Disciplinary Proceedings) of the Policy Manual of the Board of Regents of the University System of Georgia.
+The Student Code of Conduct (Non-Academic Misconduct) may also apply where the Board of Regents policies are silent.
+Due process rights of the victim and the accused individual will be observed.
+If it is determined that a violation of policy has occurred, disciplinary action may be taken, up to and including suspension or expulsion of the offender.
+The severity of any disciplinary action will depend on the frequency, severity, and/or nature of the offense, and the history of past misconduct, among other things.
 Both parties are notified of the outcome of any disciplinary proceeding.